Welcome to the diary I kept while travelling for ten days in Egypt.

 The Egypt link at the top of the page in the main menu takes you to the main Egypt page where you can access all the days of this diary.
-Alternatively, start reading here (or anywhere, for that matter) and use the Previous and Next arrows on the left and right borders of your browser window to navigate through the days.
+Alternatively, start reading here (or anywhere, for that matter) and use the red Previous and Next arrows on the left and right borders of your browser window to navigate through the days.
 You can always keep track by looking at the date.

 When you’re reading a page, you’ll see blocks of photo thumbnails (wait a little while for all of these to load onto the page).
 You can roll over a thumbnail to read the photo’s caption.

-If you want to see full-size versions of these photos (highly recommended, as the thumbnails are cropped), click on a thumbnail.
+To see full-size versions of these photos (highly recommended, as the thumbnails are cropped), click on a thumbnail.
 Once the image is blown up, you can navigate left and right through the full size images, or click the X in the top right hand corner to exit them and go back to the text.

 Leave a comment at the bottom of any page if you feel like it.